 For those of you interested in religion and mythology, here is a short description of the temple and the surrounding region-

-It is believed that during the period when Lord Vishnu took the form of Kurma Avatar, this area was submerged.
-Lord, therefore, established himself as the lord of water (Jaldevta) and when the land became dry, the water sources however continued to flow as the two streams, Padamparna and Padmavati.
+It is believed that during the period when Lord Vishnu took the form of Kurma Avatar, this area along with the rest of the earth was also submerged.
+After raising the land from water, Lord Vishnu’s work was done.
+When the land became dry, Lord, established himself as the lord of water (Jaldevta) here and rested.
+The water sources however continued to flow as the two streams, Padamparna and Padmavati.
 They are said to originate from Lord Vishnu’s feet and hand.
 Just after originating, these two streams join and continue as Padmavati or Panar river.

 Lord Vishnu, when he established himself in this region, he did so as the lord of water sources and as a large stone.

 The temple and its story are also mentioned in Skanda Purana, one of the 18 prestigious Hindu texts.